 As Rome is one of the most popular tourist destinations in Europe, it goes without saying the best attractions in Rome are also the most popular.
-In 2018 over seven million people visited the Colosseum.
-And of course the Colosseum is on everyone’s top ten lists of things see in Rome.
 For those who are passionate about archaeology and history, there is a way of making your experience of these popular sights more unique.
 Our recommendations for the ten must see sites in Rome is probably like many others, but we differ in suggesting to go beyond and behind …

 Rome is a very popular destination, quite understandably.
 It follows then that queues to get into the main attractions everyone comes to see, such as the Colosseum and the Vatican, are long.
 Very long.
 Skip-the-line tickets are fine, as long as everyone else is not also buying skip-the-line tickets.
 To beat all the queues, there are now have hosted or escorted entries.
 How does it work?
 You meet your host at the designated spot and you get a fast-tracked, escorted entry to the attraction.
 Hosted or escorted entries are available for the following popular attractions in Rome:

 Once you enter, you get to explore the museum or historical site at your own pace.